grantjenks/python-sortedcontainers/docs/sorteddict.rst

       :rtype: value

-   .. method:: L == L2, L != L2
+   .. method:: D == D2, D != D2

       Test two dictionaries for equality (or inequality).
-      Dictionaries compare equal if and only if they have the same length, if all of the keys of *L* may be found in *L2*, and all of the corresponding values compare equal.
+Mappings compare equal if and only if they have the same length, if all of the keys of *D* may be found in *D2*, and all of the corresponding values compare equal.

       :rtype: :class:`bool`